 On June 19th, ECI organized a large event in Rio’s downtown at the Nelson Rodrigues theater.
 The event started at 1:30 PM and lasted until almost 8 PM.
 There were three panels and the speakers and guests included many important figures in the sustainable development field including Marina Silva, former environment minister of Brazil, Severn Cullis-Suzuki, the young girl who addressed the Rio 1992 plenary Leonardo Boff, Mateo Castillo, Kartikeya Sarabhai, Ricardo Young and Jacob Soetendorp of the Soetendorp Institute for Human Values, among others.
 The talks focused on ethics, the Earth Charter as a basis for a new business model, the need for the Earth Charter values to emerge at the policy level, as well as how the Earth Charter can be used as a values-based educational tool for Sustainable Development, and many other inspirational messages about and inspired by the Earth Charter.
 The event was attended by over 300 people.

 This event was covered by the most important news media channels from Brazil, for example Globo News, who included this as one of the highlights of Rio+20; and Ricardo Young, famous Brazilian enterpreneur, who reported live on this event and participated in one of the panels.

 Also, watch the video interview with Severn Cullis-Suzuki.

-On Saturday, June 16th, the Earth Charter Initiative was presented with an award by the instituto e of Rio de Janeiro for its work empowering people and communities over the past 20 years.
+On Saturday, June 16th, the Mirian Vilela received an award by the instituto e of Rio de Janeiro for her leadership work at the Earth Charter Initiative in empowering people and communities over the past 20 years.
 Mirian Vilela, ECI Director accepted the award on behalf of the Initiative and delivered a speech in acceptance in Portuguese.

 Watch a video of her acceptance in Portuguese.